trottier/slate/source/index.html.md

 // EXAMPLE USAGE
 hub.ResetDI();
 ```
-Resets the capacitive touch sensor board.
+Reset the capacitive touch sensor board.

-<aside class="warning"> Make sure when this functionn is called there's no need to use the touchapds.</aside>
+<aside class="warning"> Make sure when this functionn is called there's no need to use the touchpads.</aside>
 *(see Run function implementation for use)*

 ## ResetFoodMachine()